 Reference No. 4.7 Identified Risk Overcrowding Rating Significant Overcrowding of swimme rs especially at the start could cause an injury.
-Strategies: ed to ensure that there are dist tinct swimming/booting areas s to patrol the starting area. and swimming/boating areas. ent off in waves to reduce the s ize of field at the start. s to be limited (as appropriate) - Please refer to 3.2 , 11 1 7
+Strategies: ed to ensure that there are dist tinct swimming/boating areas s to patrol the starting area. and of the second second ent off in waves to reduce the s ize of field at the start. s to be limited (as appropriate) Please refer to 3.2

-Reference No. 4.8 Identified Risk Lack of race confinement Rating Significant effect on the area to be c ength of 19.2km.
-If the field spread overed by emergency crews.
-Exces own the effectiveness of the Emerg sive spread of the race field
+Reference No. 4.8 Identified Risk Lack of race confinement Rating Significant effect on the area to be o length of 19.2km.
+If the field spread covered by emergency crews.
+Excest own the effectiveness of the Emerg ssive spread of the race field

 - Please refer to Annexure H - Indicative race boundaries will be put in place for support crews to navigate by. (maximum width of 1000m). - To control the length-wise spread of the race field, prognostic cut of times will be set a various coordinates.
 Competitors that fail to make the prognostic cut off times will be approached by race officials and notified of their removal from the race.
-The decision to continue to swim is still their own but only at their own risk (Annexure H). - Markers are to be positioned at the 10km and 15km points large enough for good visibility. - - Minimum height of markers is 2m.
+The decision to continue to swim is still their own but only at their own risk (Annexure H). - Markers are to be positioned at the 10km and 15km points large enough for good visibility. - Minimum height of markers is 2m.

-Reference No. 4.9 Identified Risk Identification of swimmer Rating Significant Difficulty in identifying you behaviors. ur swimmer can cause panic by sup oport crews leading to unsafe Strategies: - Please refer to 3.2/4.4
+Reference No. 4.9 Identified Risk Identification of swimmer Rating Significant Difficulty in identifying yo behaviors. ur swimmer can cause panic by sup oport crews leading to unsafe Strategies: